josue59f/josue59f/README.md

 - 👋 Hi, I’m @josue59f
 - 👀 I’m interested in ...
 JavaScript
 - 🌱 I’m currently learning ...
-React and Node
+React and Node, and callback hell
 - 💞️ I’m looking to collaborate on ...
 App dev
 - 📫 How to reach me ... :)